fluxxcode/egui-file-dialog/README.md

   - Customize which areas and functions of the dialog are visible
   - Customize the text labels used by the dialog to enable multilingual support
   - Customize file and folder icons
+  - Add custom quick access sections to the left sidebar

 ## Planned features
 The following lists some of the features that are currently missing but are planned for the future!